-And trust me, I have basically gone through every single study guide available.
+And trust me; I have basically gone through every single study guide available.

-Much more NSCA practice exams
+Many more NSCA practice exams

 The NSCA practice exam that I have on this page is only 50 questions long.
 The full NSCA CPT test consists of 155 questions from all four domains of study.

-In order to have a good sense of whether or not you will pass the real NSCA test, I recommend taking at least 3 to 4 full practice exams.
+To have a good sense of whether or not you will pass the real NSCA test, I recommend taking at least 3 to 4 full practice exams.

 The best NSCA CPT practice exams Were created by the team over at Trainor Academy.
-Just like there study guide, these practice tests are spot on to what you will see on the real exam once you take it.
+Just like their study guide, these practice tests are spot on to what you will see on the real exam once you take it.